GrandStrategos/Command_Resources/Guides/GPS Jamming with Lua/readme.md

 end
 ```

-Now is maybe the most complicate part, we want that if our Guided Munition is Jammed, the GPS coordinates of the weapon change a bit.
+Now is maybe the most complicate part, we want that if our Guided Munition is Jammed, the GPS coordinates of the weapon changes a bit.
 Let's first examines how can we know which is the target of the weapon.

-In the variable weaponU that's the [Unit Wrapper](https://commandlua.github.io/assets/Wrappers.html#wrapper_Unit) of the Weapon, we have the attribute .target.
+In the variable weaponU that's the [Unit Wrapper](https://commandlua.github.io/assets/Wrappers.html#wrapper_Unit) of the weapon, we have the attribute .target.
 If we print this attribute it shows like this:

 ```
 print(weaponU.target)